codl/chitter-ops/README.markdown

 the app server, streaming server, sidekiq, and database are all on `boop`

-the app and streaming server are behind a caddy instance, which handles all the TLS stuff. the [Caddyfile](/Caddyfile) is in this repo
+the app and streaming server are behind a caddy instance, which handles serving static content, reverse proxying, and all the TLS stuff. the [Caddyfile](/Caddyfile) is in this repo

 > TODO document sidekiq